patoglu/virtual-memory-simulation/readMe.txt

 For Part 2:

-The WS Clock algorithm is not implemented.

-All other four algorithms implemented except that I realised sometimes I'm getting segfault for LRU with local, therefore I run LRU with global for that input.

 The code unfortunately have a lot duplicate areas i couldn't have enough time to edit it.

-Makefile is provided, the code written in our VM.
+Makefile is provided.
 The code doesn't have any memory leaks.

 Also my page table entry is named with page_table_entry_NRU in my code.
 That page table struct